cjea/dpsf/README.md

-# dpfs
+# dpsf

-dpfs is an easy way to format docker ps output
+dpsf is an easy way to format docker ps output

 ## Usage